-Module mounting frames, and the methods used for attaching modules to frames and frames to buildings or to the ground, shall be made from corrosion resistant materials suitable for the lifetime and duty of the system, e.g. aluminium, galvanized steel, zinc-coated steel, etc.
+Module mounting frames, and the methods used for attaching modules to frames and frames to buildings, shall be made from corrosion resistant materials suitable for the lifetime and duty of the system, e.g. aluminium, galvanized steel, zinc-coated steel, etc.